Life Lines

 3. You shouted for help

-4. You opened the babies airways
+4. You opened the baby's airways

 fast at between 30-60 breaths per minute.

-You are on your own the baby is not breathing.
+You are on your own.
+The baby is not breathing.

-WHAT DO YOU DO NEXT ?
+WHAT DO YOU DO NEXT?

 IMPORTANT!

-You have now performed 1 minute of CPR if the baby shows no response, you must go, pick up the baby, take it with you and make the call 999/112
+You have now performed 1 minute of CPR.
+If the baby shows no response, you must go, pick up the baby, take it with you, and make the call 999/112

 Inform them :

-1.Who you are
+1. Who you are

 2. Where you are

-3. What CPR you have given Baby
+3. What CPR have you given Baby

 4. State you are on your own